 The task of lightning detection begins with the electromagnetic field produced by the lightning discharge.
-In the case of CG lightning being detected at VLF/LF frequencies, the peak field strength (electric and/or magnetic) is roughly proportional to the peak current of the return stroke (Cummins et al. 1998b).
-The magnitude of the resulting field at a remote sensor location, which establishes the detectability of the signal by that sensor, is determined by three factors: (i) the attenuation of this field strength associated with normal propagation; (ii) additional losses due to finite conductivity along the propagation path; and (iii) imperfect (loss) ionospheric reflections.
+In the case of CG lightning being detected at VLF/LF frequencies, the peak field strength (electric and/or magnetic) is roughly proportional to the peak current of the return stroke (Cummins et al., 1998b).
+The magnitude of the resulting field at a remote sensor location, which establishes the detectability of the signal by that sensor, is determined by three factors: (1) the attenuation of this field strength associated with normal propagation, (2) additional losses due to finite conductivity along the propagation path, and (3) imperfect (loss) ionospheric reflections.
 Once this attenuated signal reaches a remote sensor, it must exceed the detection threshold of the sensor, which is determined by sensor gain, threshold setting, and local noise.
-To obtain a location for the lightning discharge, the signal must be
+To obtain a location for the lightning discharge, the signal must be seen by a sufficient number of sensors, which depends on strike point location (relative to the detecting sensors), and on the applied location method (MDF, TOA, or combined).